RebeccaWXY/FTP-Xinyao-Sneheel/readme.txt

 File explantions:
 1. client.c:
 Code on the client side.
+It takes in two arguments, ip_addr and port, to create socket for communications between server and client, and for file transferral between the two.
+After processing the basic information, it will enter an infinite loop until the user chooses to leave, typing in "quit".

 Server works primarily according to the pseudocode given, with message_exchange() separated as a function.
 GET: after exchanging messages with server, start a new TCP connection to server and close the connection after receiving all bytes and writing them into buffer.